Using Python with VS Code – 3 Tips & Tricks Help You to Write Code Faster

 Tip 3: Set keyboard shortcut to run python file in VS code Terminal

-Here I am using ctrl + 1 to run the Python file.
+5. Here I am using ctrl + 1 to run the Python file.
+That's it.

 Extra Tip: Kite Plugin for VS Code

-Visual Studio code offers Code Autocomplete and IntelliSense.
-But Kite, 3rd party plugin for VS code gives a super-fast auto-complete experience.
+Visual Studio Code offers Code Autocomplete and IntelliSense.
+But Kite, a third-party plugin for VS Code, gives a super-fast auto-complete experience.

-First, in the VS code Extension, search and install “Kite AutoComplete AI Code”.
+• First, in the VS Code Extension, search for and install “Kite AutoComplete AI Code”.

-Then close open VS code.
+• Then close the open VS code.
 You will check if the Kite is ready for code auto-completion or not in VS Terminal.
+That's all.

 Multi-line Editing